vittorioromeo/SSVOpenHexagon/README.md

 2. Get [CMake](https://cmake.org/download/) and install it.

-3a.
-Run `open_distro_window.bat` from your MinGW installation to open a shell.
+3. Run `open_distro_window.bat` from your MinGW installation to open a shell.
 (Alternatively, you can do this in [Git Bash](https://gitforwindows.org/) if you have all the necessary libraries)

-3b.
-If you are using the command prompt, make sure that you are running bash by typing in ``bash.exe``
+    * If you are using the command prompt, make sure that you are running bash by typing in `bash.exe`

 4. Clone this repository with submodules: